-The recruitment/hiring process is a highly sensitive and confidential process.
-It is critical that all screening/interview panel members, and those associated with this activity, maintain the highest degree of confidentiality in order to preserve the integrity of the process.
-All Panel Members will sign a Confidentiality Form acknowledging their responsibilities and commitment.
+The recruitment and hiring process is a highly sensitive and confidential process.
+It is critical that all screening and interview panel members, and those associated with this process, maintain the highest degree of confidentiality in order to preserve the integrity of the process.
+All Panel Members and staff assisting with the recruitment shall sign a Confidentiality Form acknowledging their responsibilities and commitment.